Cachita in E

 Voice Leading

-The bass line moves through E to B (descending perfect fourth), B to A (descending whole step), A to F# (descending minor third).
+The bass line moves through E to F# (ascending whole step), F# to B (ascending perfect fourth), B to E (ascending perfect fourth), E to A (ascending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from F# to E by whole step.
+When the progression loops, the bass returns from A to E by perfect fourth.

 Scales for Improvisation